jswesner/isdbayes/README.md

 undersampling in b) as shown by the small bar on the left.
 In c), these values have been trimmed off and there is not white space below x = 26.7.
 Note that the trimming can be quite large despite the relatively small `xmin_est` value.
-In this case, it removed ~5% of the data, but it can sometimes remove much more (such as 25 or 50%).
+In this case, it removed less than 5% of the data, but it can sometimes remove much more (such as 25 or 50%).
 That is usually not a problem as long as the remaining data has enough individuals to fit reliably, usually 300 or so.

 ![](README_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->